NCERT Book Solutions for Class 9 Civics Democratic Politics – I Chapter 1 – CBSE Free PDF Download

 - Opposition parties can draw attention to hunger and starvation.

-- Free press can report suffering from famine in different parts of the country.
+- A free press can report suffering from famine in different parts of the country.

-- Government fears its defeat in the next elections.
+- The government fears its defeat in the next elections.

 - People are free to believe in and practise any religion.